 - A2.
 Develop guidelines for creating and propagating a security culture across software teams.

-This is a joint project between The Open University and Exeter University, and is a sister project of the EPSRC-funded Why Johnny doesn't write secure software?
+This was a joint project between The Open University and Exeter University, and a sister project of the EPSRC-funded Why Johnny doesn't write secure software?
 Secure Software Development by the masses.

 - Talk: Tamara Lopez presented "Strategies for Managing Risk in Professional Secure Software Development" at The Social and Behavioural Science for Cyber Security Conference 2019, 25th September, 2019.